accomplish-io/accomplish.life/README.md

 > Accomplish.life is a goal setter and accountability tracker for users wanting to transform their lives.

 ## Team

   - __Product Owner__: Daniel Ritchie
   - __Scrum Master__: Eric Forsell
   - __Client-Side Team Leader__: Andrew Slagle
   - __Server-Side Team Leader__: Elizabeth Akerman

-## Files

-Key files and folders are as follows:

 ## Requirements